ComposableFi/composable/docs/docs/networks/composable-cosmos.md

 # Composable Cosmos

-_This page provides an overview of the Composable Cosmos chain, which is a Tendermint-based blockchain serving as a core component of [Composable IBC](../technology/composable-ibc.md)._
+_This page provides an overview of the Composable Cosmos chain, which is a Tendermint-based blockchain serving as a core component of [Composable's IBC expansion beyond Cosmos](../technology/ibc.md)._

 ## Background
 The motivation behind establishing this blockchain is the realization that building new IBC connections to each individual Cosmos chain is a time-consuming process.
 Initially, we were required to wait for Cosmos chains to upgrade to SDK v0.47 and a future IBC v7 update which includes the ICS-8 Wasm module (currently unreleased) in order to integrate the Grandpa light client written in CosmWasm. **Furthermore, this chain serves a critical role for future IBC connections as the reach of Composable IBC is expanded.**